-Massachusetts continues its strong budgetary performance, in our opinion.
-Revenue is expanding at a relatively healthy pace, and we believe reserves remain strong despite some planned reduction in fiscal years 2014 and 2015 based on Governor Deval Patrick's proposed budget.
+The commonwealth continues its strong budgetary performance.
+Revenue is expanding at a relatively healthy pace, and reserves remain strong in our view despite some planned reduction in fiscal 2014 and 2015 based on Governor Deval Patrick's proposed budget.
 The revenue forecast was increased in January to \$23.2 billion from \$22.8 billion, a 1.8% increase above the original estimate and 4.9% above fiscal 2013 collections.
-Although revenues were below forecast in March and April, they rebounded in May with revenues \$62 million ahead of forecast and total revenues above the revised forecast by \$183 million.
-As with many states, Massachusetts' returns and refunds were affected by federal tax policy changes but the decline in March and April was modest relative to other states.
-The BSF at year-end is estimated at \$1.4 billion (3.9% of expenditures), down slightly from fiscal 2013 but less of a reduction than originally budgeted.
+Revenues through April are slightly above the revised forecast by \$121 million.
+Performance had been stronger, but March and April income tax receipts were below forecast.
+As with many states, returns and refunds have been affected by federal tax policy changes.
+Despite weaker-than-forecasted performance in recent months, the revenue estimate for fiscal 2014 is unchanged.
+The BSF at year end is estimated at \$1.4 billion (3.9% of expenditures), down slightly from fiscal 2013 but less of a reduction than originally budgeted.

 On Jan.
 14, the commonwealth released its consensus revenue estimate for fiscal 2015.
-We believe this estimate of \$24.3 billion (4.9% above the revised estimate for fiscal 2013) is reasonable and aligned with the current pace of economic growth.
+We believe the consensus estimate of \$24.3 billion (4.9% above the revised estimate for fiscal 2013) is reasonable and aligned with the current pace of economic growth.
 After \$3.4 billion of transfers for pension funding, dedicated sales tax revenue, and capital gains that exceed the statutory threshold and would be deposited to the BSF (\$122 million), there would be \$20.8 billion in tax revenue available to fund the fiscal 2015 budget.

 The governor released his budget proposal on Jan.
-22. The proposal includes tax and revenue changes we view as minor and projected to yield \$141 million, as well as a change in the treatment of one-time settlements that would provide \$204 million of revenue.
-The level of nonrecurring resources to balance the budget also declines to \$334 million compared with \$667 million in fiscal 2013, which improves structural alignment in our view.
+22. The proposal includes tax and revenue changes we view as minor and that are projected to yield \$141 million, as well as a change in the treatment of one-time settlements that would provide \$204 million of revenue.
+The level of nonrecurring resources to balance the budget also declines to \$334 million compared with \$667 million in fiscal 2013 which improves structural alignment in our view.
 The use of BSF resources is also projected to decline to \$175 million.
-Before budget release, an updated pension funding schedule was agreed on by the governor and legislature, representing a \$163 million increase over fiscal 2014 and \$65 million more than would have been contributed under the previous schedule.
-The schedule is based on the lower investment return assumption of 8.00% compared with 8.25%.
+Prior to the budget release, an updated pension funding schedule was agreed on by the governor and legislature, representing a \$163 million increase over fiscal 2014 and \$65 million more than would have been contributed under the previous schedule.
+The schedule is based on the lower investment return assumption of 8% compared with 8.25%.
 Contribution increases of 10% are planned over the next three fiscal years with 7% increases thereafter until full funding in 2036.

 Total spending under the proposed budget is \$38.2 billion (including pensions), 5.1% above fiscal 2014, and is generally aligned with recurring revenue growth.
-Major areas of spending increase include pensions (\$163 million), education (\$137 million increase for early education and kindergarten to grade 12 funding; \$68 million for higher education), and transportation (\$141 million).
+Major areas of spending increase include pensions (\$163 million), education (\$137 million increase for early education and K-12 funding; \$68 million for higher education) and transportation (\$141 million).
 The budget continues implementation of Medicaid expansion under the Affordable Care Act, but the commonwealth expects federal resources and other cost-control initiatives to offset the cost of expansion.

 The Massachusetts House of Representatives approved its version of the fiscal 2015 budget, which recommends a similar level of spending (\$36.3 billion) and a slightly lower withdrawal from the BSF (\$140 million).
-The Senate has released its version of the budget, which includes a similar amount of spending and BSF drawdown.
-The legislative conference committee is expected to reconcile the various budget proposals by the end of the fiscal year.
+Following the release of the Senate budget, the legislative conference committee will reconcile the various budget proposals, a process which should conclude by the end of the fiscal year.

-Pension And OPEB Update
+Pension And OPEB update